lucretiomsp/phausto/README.md

 ## Requirements
 ### Only working for Mac at the moment!
-#### A copy of libdynamic-engine.dylib must be included in your documents/Pharo/images/yourPhaustimage
+#### A copy of the librariesBundle must be copied in your documents/Pharo/images/yourPhaustimage